Galveston Island Fishing

 Yes.
 A Texas Fishing License is required to fish in Galveston.
 You need it to take fish, mussels, clams, crayfish or other aquatic life in the public waters of Texas.

 Youth under the age of 17 do not need a license to fish in Texas.
-However, per the TPWD, if they wish to retain a red drum over the maximum length, they will need to purchase an Exempt Angler Tag.
+However, per Texas Parks & Wildlife (TPWD), if they wish to retain a red drum over the maximum length, they will need to purchase an Exempt Angler Tag.

 You can purchase a fishing license at local retailers, including: